Smiley Face (film)

-Smiley Face is a 2007 American-German stoner comedy film directed and co-produced by Gregg Araki.
+Smiley Face is a 2007 stoner comedy film directed and co-produced by Gregg Araki.
 Written by Dylan Haggerty, it stars Anna Faris as a young woman who has a series of misadventures after eating cupcakes laced with cannabis.
-The supporting cast includes Danny Masterson, John Krasinski, Adam Brody, Jayma Mays, Marion Ross, Jane Lynch, and Roscoe Lee Browne in his final film.
+The supporting cast includes Danny Masterson, Adam Brody, Rick Hoffman, Jane Lynch, John Krasinski, Marion Ross, Michael Hitchcock, John Cho, Danny Trejo, and Roscoe Lee Browne in his final film appearance.
 Smiley Face was the ninth feature film directed by Araki.